shypenn/notes/net/net.md

 - client -> [proxy server -> proxy client] -> server

+- invoke directly by application. (may leak DNS request, then turn on 'remote DNS lookups' if supported)

+- adopts proxify/socksify tool to intercept request in system level

+- ssh provide 'dynamic port forwarding', which setup a socks server in local machine, and then relay them over SSH to ssh service on target server, which then send the request. (if target server is locahost, it acts as a pure socks server)

+- linux has no uniform way to set system proxy

+- windows has system proxy (IE proxy), in 'Internet Options', however application can decide whether to use it `InternetQueryOption`

+### http

-- when send to http proxy, "path" contains full URL in http header.
+* when send to http proxy, "path" contains full URL in http header.

-- http proxy adopts CONNECT method.
+* http proxy adopts CONNECT method.

-> gateway converts protocol to another.
+### socks5
+* It resides between transport and application layers.
+* So it adopts **TCP** to negotiate and **TCP/UDP** to transport.
+* `Socks` in chinese is 套接字

+### shadowsocks

+#### shadowsocks-libev
+* ss-local: explicit
+* ss-redir: transparent (iptable forwarding)
+* ss-tunnel: specific target address and port (-L)

 ## file:///c|/windows
 - domain/host name is omited after the second slash